lisestork/SFB-Annotator/data/rdf/README.md

 * Collections -> manuscript MMNAT01_AF -> page 3

-* Annotate -> Click and Drag -> draw a bounding box around the measurement or fact (such as a table or a statement about the animal)
+* Annotate -> Click and Drag -> draw a bounding box around the table

 * Fill in the pop-up form/table: